yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 Please become familiar using git this week.
 I'd recommend:
 - `10 min` Videos 1 and 3 here: <http://git-scm.com/videos> - to give you a better idea of what git is for and why we use it
 - `15 min` interactive tutorial: <http://try.github.io/> (just blaze through this to get a feel for it - gitimmersion is much more thorough)
-  - There are a few other guides like this here: <http://guides.github.com/>
 - `2-4 hours` This thorough interactive tutorial: <http://gitimmersion.com/>
   - Do through and including lab 35.
 This is more than the previously assigned 23.
   - Of all of the resources, you will definitely learn the most through gitimmersion.